Targeted therapies for ovarian cancer

 Below is a sample of the sources used in our ovarian cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Senior Medical Editor, Professor David Luesley, Professor of Gynaecological Oncology.
+It has been approved by Chief Medical Editor, Professor Tim Iveson, Consultant Medical Oncologist.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.

 We want everyone affected by cancer to feel our information is written for them.